mentally-unwell/mentally-unwell/README.md

 ### Before You Interact/Friend
 <sub>main intro: hello my name is Phil/Sano and I am a 15-year-old, mentally unwell teen.
 My sociall skills deteriorated over time and I have almost no idea how to get close to some of my friends ot befriend people; I can communicate just fine (kinda) but there are times that I have a hard time thinking of a response, so please be patient!

-<sub>others: I'm pretty distant and dry/awkward around people I just met... but as we  get closer, Ihave a childish personality and my humour sucks, I'd pull out references out my qss and i dokt think b4 i speak. if i ever said anything offensive, if you're annoyed/uncomfy or want me to back off, plss lemme know so I can stop!!
+<sub>others: I'm pretty distant and dry/awkward around people I just met, if i wasnt like this in our first interaction (vry energetic/hostile idk), i was uhh... anyways as we  get closer, Ihave a childish personality and my humour sucks, I'd pull out references out my qss and i dokt think b4 i speak. if i ever said anything offensive, if you're annoyed/uncomfy or want me to back off, plss lemme know so I can stop!!

 ### Hyperfixations!! (+fave contnt creators)
 <sub> BTD(1,2)/YKMET/TPOF (i do not support, block me if ure anti), TINR and Facility (comics by Gatobob), learning abt psychology/mental health/anythingidk (gimme un/popular facts and PLS add ur sources as well!! dont spread misinformation or disinformation)